cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 `masking_key` for the fake record's masking key parameter.

 All values are encoded in hexadecimal strings.
-The configuration information includes the (OPRF, Hash, MHF, EnvelopeMode, Group) tuple, where the Group matches that which is used in the OPRF.
+The configuration information includes the (OPRF, KDF, MAC, Hash, MHF, Group, Context) tuple, where the Group matches that which is used in the OPRF.
 These test vectors were generated using draft-06 of {{I-D.irtf-cfrg-voprf}}.